anthonykulis/cps176/friday_fun/encrypted/README.md

 Here are the steps to get the key.

-1. What is the most frequently used character?
+1. What is the most frequently used character/keyboard entry?
 2. Take that hex code and convert it to binary.
 3. XOR the two numbers.
 5. Convert to hex